 Chloe and Jade Edwards

 This post has been split off from Women in National Sportscar Racing, with some additions.
-Rebecca Jackson now has her own post.
+Rebecca Jackson and Flick Haigh now have their own posts.

 Judy Andreason (Day; also Vickery) - raced a variety of cars between 1967 and 1983.
 She was best known for her exploits in a Marcos 1500 with the numberplate “HOT1E”, which she raced in sportscar events at Castle Combe and Brands Hatch.
 She was an early exponent of historic racing, and owned two 1930s MGs, a Magnette and an NA.
 As well as circuit racing, she competed in trials and rallies.
 She was an enthusiastic early member of the British Women Racing Drivers’ Club, and unfortunately, injured her neck during an all-female BWRDC Demolition Derby.
 This forced her retirement in 1983.
 She died in 2017, aged 75.